tkngch/browser-startpage/README.md

 ## How to use

-1. Build the web frontend: `npm run build`.
+1. Build the web frontend: `make dist`.
-2. Install the backend dependencies: `make pyinit && make pyinstall`.
+2. Install the backend dependencies: `make .venv`.
 3. Start the server: `bash serve.sh`.
 4. Navigate to `localhost:33875` on your browser.

+### With systemd

+1. Edit the path in `ExecStart` in `startpage.service`.
+2. Copy `startpage.service` to the systemd config directory.
+3. Enable the service: `systemd --user enable startpage`.

 ## License